mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 Should accessibility issues be found "up-stream" in libaries used by the project, efforts should be made to ensure that:
 - a search is done to confirm that the community knows about the problem
-- patches supplied by the community are tested, if they resolve the pattern, then this should be added to the issue queue
+- patches supplied by the community are tested, if they resolve the pattern, then this should be added to the issue queue before the project is finalized.
 - if no patch is available, but one is generated on behalf of the contract, that should be submitted to the parent project
 - all of this should be documented for the GC